The Journey Starts Here

 Outreach: Host a Group

-Hosting a D.A.D. support group can make a huge difference in the community.
+Hosting a “Hurt to Healing” support group can make a huge difference in your community.
+A lot of people are carrying pain in silence— and when there’s a hurt to healing group available it say’s “your not as alone as it feels.
+Healing often happens faster when we don’t try to do it by ourselves.
 People in grief often struggle with feeling understood by those who haven’t experienced similar losses.
 Our groups offer validation and empathy from peers who can relate to the depth of one another’s sorrows and the complexity of emotions.
 Hearing others’ stories and experiences can offer insights into different ways of coping with grief.
 It can provide hope and inspiration to see others who have navigated similar challenges and found ways to heal.